-Elizabeth Brusseau works as a legislative fellow in the office of Congresswoman Lois Frankel (FL-21).
+Elizabeth Brusseau was a legislative fellow in the office of Congresswoman Lois Frankel (FL-21).
 She received her master’s degree in Homeland Security Studies from Tulane University in May 2017.
 Elizabeth was politically active while in school, advocating for women’s issues at the state and local levels.
 She was an elected member of the Orleans Parish Democratic Executive Committee from 2012-2016.

 Frannie Einterz works as a legislative fellow in the office of Congresswoman Doris O. Matsui (CA-6).
 Originally from Indiana, she completed her master’s degree in Community Development at the University of California, Davis, where she studied women’s health in the context of nutrition programming for disadvantaged, unincorporated communities in the Central Valley of California.
 Prior to graduate school, she worked with small landowners in Kenya, Indiana, and Washington state.

 Anna Le works as a legislative fellow in the office of Representative Carolyn Maloney (NY).
 Originally from Tacoma, Washington, Anna moved to New York City to earn her bachelor’s degree in Politics from NYU.
 She then moved to Baltimore, Maryland to concurrently teach high school English at the largest high school in the city and earn her master’s degree in Education from Johns Hopkins University.
 A former policy analyst at Advocates for Children, Anna was a Public Policy and International Affairs Fellow, Teach For America Alumna, and Gates Millennium Scholar.